BBVA/kapow/docs/source/concepts/request_life_cycle.rst

 The user makes a request to the `User HTTP Interface`.

-- The request is matched against the route table
+- The request is matched against the route table.

 - ``kapow`` provides a `HANDLER_ID` to identify this request and don't mix it with other requests that could be running concurrently.

 2. spawn
 --------